Team

 Anna Paleczek studies Biomedical Engineering.
 She major in Computing and Electronics in Medicine.
 Her master thesis was concerned on Development of algorithms for the detection biomarkers of diabetes in exhaled air.
 In 2020, she defended her engineering thesis entitled Recognition of sign language images using a neural network, in which she prepared a database of photos of 22 Polish Sign Language characters, designed a GUI and a convolutional neural network that automatically classified images obtained in real-time from a web camera.
 In 2021, she defended with distinction her master thesis „Artificial Breath Classification Using XGBoost Algorithm for Diebetes Deteciton”.

 Mgr inż.
-Jakub Bronicki (MSc)
+Mateusz Kocon, (MSc) PhD student

 AGH University of Science and Technology